 In Thailand, we proved the Khao Mok Gai (Thai chicken Biryani), an interesting and aromatic version that also use several spices but it is not as tasty as the Malaysian version.

-Hyderabad, that’s where we learned to make the famous Biryani
+Hyderabad, that’s where we learned how to make Biryani

-We went to Hyderabad to learn how to cook the most famous dish from India.
-Read all the details here!
+During our travels, we went to Hyderabad to learn in practice how to cook the most famous dish from India.
+See all the details here!

 PLAN YOUR NEXT TRIP!